Improve your chances of a successful funding application.

 Use our Funding Guidelines to improve your chances of success when applying for funding from GENUS.

-• Use the Funding Guidelines and FAQs for each grant to prepare your application.
+• Utilise Available Resources: To prepare your application thoroughly, refer to the Funding Guidelines and FAQs for each grant on our website.

-• Ensure that you are affiliated with an academic, research or museum institution partnered with GENUS.
+• Institutional Affiliation: Ensure that you’re affiliated with an academic, research, or museum institution partnered with GENUS.

-• Review and accurately cite related literature thoroughly.
+• Literature Review: Thoroughly review and accurately cite related literature to support your research proposal.

 Frequently Asked Questions